jmuhlenberg/the_love_connection/present.md

 EyeColor : brown
 HairColor:  red

+When you hit add new user margot's matches will appear at the bottom of the screen;

+Do a hard page refresh and explain that you're going to update Margot's record to wanting to date the same group of men but with blue eyes.....

-## jim will interject here...
+## after the hard refresh jim will interject here...
 If you look at the screen now you'll see it allows for the option of a new user or an existing user.
 After he puts in the new id the idea of a new user is suspended and only the existing user's information is displayed.
-This was done through the use of a ternary operator.
+This was done through the use of a ternary operator. refers to line XXX in app.js

 ## back to Daniel

 Now….
 Enter     margot722 as a userid ….
 This will give her a couple of matches

 Update Margot with the exact same information except change the eye color to blue and she will get a different set of matches

+## john will interject here about the matching process.  {add text here if you want.}

+## Back to Daniel
+So we added, viewed, updated and now we'll delete Margot.

 Then delete her and try and log back in and that should be the end of demonstrating CRUD.
-If someone wants you to change data elements then politely explain that our sample data is stylized to show functionality and random hits would be rare.
-(If pressed the math is…There are six attributes with at least 2 options a piece.
-The odds of randomly hitting someone would be 1/2 raised to the 6th power or about 1 try in 75 attempts would yield a match - so back off it aint happening)

-Daniels Wins:
+## Daniels Wins:
+{daniel insert your info here}

-Daniels Struggles:
+## Daniels Struggles:
+{daniel insert your info here}

+## Most important thing you learned:
+{daniel insert your info here}

+## Was working on a team better or worse than working alone?
+{daniel insert your info here}

+## Jim

+## Jim's Wins:
+My understanding of ternary operators and boolean toggles was really improved by from this process.
+I have also become a big fan of the debug application in inspect.
+It allows you to set breakpoints and actually see the values of variables while the application is running.
+It was super useful.

+## Jim's Struggles:
+Our server.js routes were copies of the routes we had done for our other projects.
+Well.... after we updated we brought back and put into a variable that was supposed to have one user in it an array of all the users.
+This caused the application to error.
+And the big takeaway is that you really need to think about what is coming back because I didn't and it was a 3 to 4 hour project to figure it out.

+## Most important thing you learned:
+to be super intentional / thoughtful about what is coming and going from functions.

+## Was working on a team better or worse than working alone?
+I was pleased to work with such a great group.
+They were flexible and were nice when I did dumb things.
+We focused on the main goal of getting the project done right.
+We communicated often - I'd work with Daniel and John again any time.

+## john

+## john's Wins:
+{john insert your info here}

+## john's Struggles:
+{john insert your info here}

-Most important thing you learned:
+## Most important thing you learned:
+{John insert your info here}

-Was working on a team better or worse than working alone.
+## Was working on a team better or worse than working alone?
+{John insert your info here}